 7. Sugar-Free YogurtFinding yogurt that is sugar-free AND contains live yogurt cultures AND doesn't have objectionable additives AND tastes good often requires hunting, but it can be done.
-Of course, there is always plain yogurt.
-If that's just too plain for you, try adding berries and sugar substitute.
+Of course, there is always plain yogurt which you can flavor with berries or other low-sugar fruit, sugar substitute, sugar-free jam, or any other flavoring that sounds good.
 More About Yogurt on a Low-Carb Diet

 8. Low-Sugar FruitLow-carb fruits are good choices, if they fit into your diet plan.
 Check out this list of fruit, with links to carb counts.

 9. Sugar-Free Gelatin SnacksFor a quick bite of something sweet, packs of individual sugar-free gelatin cups (such as Jello brand) can do the trick.

 10. Low-Carb Meal Replacement BarsIt's hard to find meal replacement bars that are sugar-free and don't have objectionable sugar alcohols such as maltitol.
 Atkins Advantage Bars are one brand that work for some, although some of the Atkins products contain maltitol, so (as always) read labels carefully.